Dental Care for Your Infant and Toddler

-The Canadian Dental Association recommends regular dental visits starting 6 months after your child’s first tooth appears or at about 1 year of age.
+The Canadian Dental Association recommends regular dental visits starting 6 months after your child’s first tooth appears or when they are about 1 year old.
 Your child’s first dental visit is a good time to discuss daily dental care, fluoride, and eating habits.
-If you have a concern about your infant’s or toddler’s teeth, make an appointment to see your dentist or a dental professional.
+If you have a concern about your infant’s or toddler’s oral health, make an appointment to see your dentist or a dental professional.

 Children in families who receive income assistance or MSP premium assistance are eligible for basic dental care through the Healthy Kids Program.
-For more information, call 1-866-866-0800 or visit the website at www.mhr.gov.bc.ca/factsheets/2005/healthy_kids.htm.
+For more information, call 1-866-866-0800 or visit www.mhr.gov.bc.ca/factsheets/2005/healthy_kids.htm

 For more information on dental care, please contact the dental program at your public health unit, your dentist or dental hygienist.